vasusriram6/bank-churn/README.txt

 This is a work in progress project.
-EDA and Model Building are done, currently working on deployment of the ML model using Flask API
+Model Building is done, currently working on deployment of the ML model using Flask API